ReinoScreech/roblox-wall-archive/README.md

 The software provided in this repository is licensed under the [GNU General Public 3.0](LICENSE) license.
 (GPL)<br>
 Any files this software generates are licensed under the [CC-BY-ND-4.0](FILE_LICENSE) license.

-More information about these licenses are available under the [NOTICES.md](NOTICES.md)file.
+More information about these licenses are available under the [NOTICES.md](NOTICES.md) file.

+## Contributing
+We're open to anyone who want to contribute to this process!
+Any contribution requests are available by opening a pull request.
+Just make sure that any pull requests are **tested beforehand**!
+It wouldn't be such a pleasure if anything broke.<br>
+If or when you do notice any issues with any software in this repo, please make an issues request.

+We thank everyone for their contributions!